Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/curve.rst

 The Radius allows you to directly control the width of the extrusion along the "spinal" curve.
 The radius will be interpolated from point to point (you can check it with the normals).
 The *Radius* of the points is set using the *Radius* transform tool.
-Or in the Siderbar *Transform* panel.
+Or in the Sidebar *Transform* panel.

 .. figure:: /images/modeling_curves_properties_introduction_extrude-radius.png
    :width: 320px